apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**More than 350 migrants flown from Texas to Rockford before being escorted to Chicago**
+**Buses of migrants boarding trains from NJ to NYC, officials say**

-You can read more about it [here](https://www.cnn.com/2023/12/31/us/migrants-arriving-chicago-texas-sending/index.html).
+You can read more about it [here](https://www.politico.com/news/2023/12/31/buses-of-migrants-boarding-trains-from-nj-to-nyc-officials-say-00133371).

 ## Requirements
 - Python 3.8